How to enter

-Entries are open for the 2024 IWFM Impact Awards.
+Entries are now open for the 2025 IWFM Impact Awards.

 Follow five simple steps to enter and be in the running for an IWFM Impact Award: